 That is why we avoid this approach as much as we can.

 At Lecker & Associates, we believe that legal consumers should have full disclosure of the value of the services that are being provided to them.

 If you require a legal opinion about your employment contract or severance package, contact us for an appointment.
 It usually takes an hour and you may ask us about our fees when you call to book the time.

-For legal representation to resolve a matter with your employer, we do not charge for an initial assessment of your case.
-Also, for the vast majority of the cases we take on, we do not require an up-front retainer.
+For legal representation to resolve a matter with your employer, we usually do not charge for an initial assessment of your case.
+The process begins with a no-charge telephone interview which is conducted by a trained staff member.
+If you have a case, we will invite you to meet with one of our employment lawyers for legal advice and next steps.
+You may inquire about the applicable fees before we book the appointment.
+For the vast majority of the cases we take on, we do not require an up-front retainer.
 Instead, we charge a percentage of the settlement we obtain for you.

 Also, Revenue Canada allows you to deduct most legal fees incurred for an employment matter when you file your income taxes.
 At the conclusion of your case, we will provide you with a detailed statement for this purpose.

 Legal fees should never deter you from obtaining your lawful entitlements.
 This is especially true for matters that affect you daily, such as your employment.
 Please contact our office if you wish to discuss the matter of our legal fees further.

 Legal fees are the biggest factor to consider when selecting an employment lawyer.
 However, there are other factors you should also take into consideration when making this purchase.Time is money for this service.
 That is why you should also vet your lawyer for their years of experience, efficiencies, chances of success, area of specialty as well as communication style.
 Here are 5 tips for selecting an employment lawyer.